h8d13/PSK---Python-Starter-Kit/README.md

 ![Screenshot from 2025-01-31 09-46-00](https://github.com/user-attachments/assets/38a7d23c-51a2-4c1d-ae23-4531d7bde35a)

-The venv shows we have selected it.
+The interpreter path shows we have selected it ".venv" (name) "venv" (virtual envrionment).

 ## Explorer